SURFACE FISHING TECHNIQUES

 - Deliver the fly to the target, or if you are on a stream to a spot a few feet upstream (or upcurrent) of the target.

-Content courtesy of Fly Fisherman Magazine
+Some content courtesy of Fly Fisherman Magazine